Supersheep7/CCS2_emoji/README.md

 4. Single dataframe, started some analysis on how much emojis are there etc
 5. Sanitize the data
 6. Work on data, various
+7. Commit to a first selection of emojis

 ===